International-Data-Spaces-Association/Task-Force-AI-and-Data-Spaces/README.md

 - AI tools and AI agents as participants in a data space, including required interfaces and constraints
 - Technical interaction patterns — e.g. sequence diagrams showing RAG access, model use, and agent↔connector interactions under policy enforcement

-Because this topic touches multiple bodies of the association, **a dedicated task force has been formed** with the goal of producing a scoping paper — including relevant use cases and identification of next steps.
+Because this topic touches multiple bodies of the association, **a dedicated task force has been formed** to organize the work into meaningful, usable and valuable outcomes for the ecosystem.

 ---

 ## Mission

-> Define how AI fits into data spaces — as a consumer of data, as a participant, and as a subject of governance — and provide the IDSA community with practical guidance, reusable templates, and a clear roadmap for deeper work.
+> Define how AI fits into data spaces — as a consumer of data, as a participant and as a subject of governance and provide the IDSA community with practical guidance, reusable templates and a clear roadmap for deeper work.

 ---